Steve Abbott (musician): Early life

-Music career
+Career

 UK Decay

 Abbott joined Luton post-punk band The Resistors in 1978, but renamed the group "UK Decay" after seeing the phrase used on the cover story of the Daily Mirror.
 In an interview with Steve Keaton of Sounds music paper, Abbott used the term "Goth" to describe the band and has since been credited as the first to use the phrase to describe music and fashion.

-The band toured extensively around Europe on the rock and art circuits.
+The band toured Europe on the rock and art circuits.
 Having supported the Dead Kennedys on their debut UK tour, the band were invited to play with them in the US and toured for five weeks in March/April 1981, playing on bills with the fledgling West Coast scene bands, including Black Flag, DOA, Circle Jerks, Subhumans, Flipper and Social Unrest.
 The band were outspoken against racism and discrimination and were often targeted by right-wing political groups at their concerts, and their song "Sexual" was one of the first to take up the issue of "trans" sexuality.
 They made one album, entitled For Madmen Only, and five singles between 1979 and 1983, spending months in the UK Independent Charts, including the punk standard "For My Country".
 Abbott split from UK Decay in 1983 and formed Furyo, an experimental four-piece band, releasing a mini-album and EP in the UK and a full-length album in Japan.

+=Subsequent career

+In 1989, Abbott started the record label called Big Cat Records.
+He had already been managing musical artists, and founded Bedlam Management in 1979.
+In the 2000s he also managed classical artists.
+After Abbott’s partner, Linda Obadiah, sold her 50% of Big Cat to Richard Branson's new V2 Records, Big Cat's UK and US teams became the basis of the new company’s UK and North American offices.
+Abbott took on the role of Head of International, helping to set the company up worldwide, moving to New York as Head of A&R North America, where he lived from 1999 until 2002.